eduardo106919/LI3-project/README.md

 ## Build and Execute

-To build to the executable, run `make`:
+To build the executable, run `make`.

-To execute the program, you will have 3 options:
+To execute the program you have 3 options:
 - main program (programa-principal)
 - test program (programa-testes)
 - interative program (programa-interativo) [on **phase 2 only**]

-:warning: To run these executables you must have the csv files and the files with the commands, go to [datasets](/datasets/) and download the necessary items.
+:warning: To run these executables you must have the csv files and the files with the commands, go to [datasets](https://github.com/eduardo106919/LI3-project/releases/tag/v1.0.0) and download the necessary items.
+Or go to the **releases** page and find the most recent version.

 **Main** program:
 ```